Split JSON Files

 • Ease of Use: With an intuitive interface, both beginners and advanced users can easily navigate the JSON splitting process.

-• Flexibility: Customize how your JSON file is split – whether by keys, array items, or specific data points – to suit your unique requirements.
+• Flexibility: Customize how your JSON file is split to suit specific needs like keys, array items, or specific data points your unique requirements.

 A good splitter tool takes the guesswork out of the process and saves you from writing throwaway scripts every time a file is too big.